lateus/pokem/DOC.md

 ```c
 int decodeSOSMail(const char *sosPassword, struct SOS_INFO *sosMailInfoResult)
 ```
 Decodes the SOS Mail with password `sosPassword` and puts the result in `sosMailInfoResult`.
-Returns the error code (check the `ERROR_TYPE` enum type).
+Returns the error code (check the `ErrorType` enum type).
 This function must be used in order to get a decoded SOS Mail info, it's the best approach.

 ----------

 ```c
 int SOSMailIsInvalid(const char *password, char *packed34BytesPassword)
 ```
 Check whatever `password` belongs to a invalid SOS Mail.
 Returns `0` if the SOS Mail is valid.
 In such case `packed34BytesPassword` contains the packed password in 34 bytes.
-Otherwise returns the error code (check the `ERROR_TYPE` enum type).
+Otherwise returns the error code (check the `ErrorType` enum type).

 ----------